LLMscribe/ShogScript/README.md

 # ShogScript
-A pseudocoding language experiment that combines human-like expressiveness with machine-like precision for efficient interaction with GPT-4-based AI models, enhancing communication and user experience.
+A pseudocoding language experiment for stoytellers that combines human-like expressiveness with machine-like precision for efficient interaction with GPT-4-based AI models.

 ## Context